arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 The digital inputs connector has 8x channels, each is a 680 kΩ and 100 kΩ resistor divider: a 0-24V input is scaled down to 0-3V.

 ### Digital Outputs
-The digital output connector has a 24V IN pin which must be supplied with 24V DC.

-The 24V IN pin is not galvanically isolated: the input voltage must be referred to the same GND of the board.

-The supply voltage can be the same 24V which is powering the board.
+The Portenta Machine Control has the following outputs speficications:

 - 8x high side switches (2x **TPS4H160AQPWPRQ1**), one for each channel.
 - The current limit nominal value is 0.6A per channel.
 Due to internal **TPS4H160AQPWPRQ1** circuit tolerances, the real value can be higher, up to 0.9A.

+The digital output connector (J6) has a 24V IN pin which must be supplied with 24V DC.
+The 24V IN pin is not galvanically isolated: the input voltage must be referred to the same GND of the board.

+The supply voltage can be the same 24V which is powering the board.

 ### Programmable Digital I/O
 The **programmable digital I/O** connector has a 24V IN pin which must be supplied with 24V DC.